ZJL1919/fcm_cli_guide/README.md

 In this guide, we provide a step-by-step guide on setup, features, implementation, and troubleshooting of FCM CLI.
 We also discuss a general approach to explore data and filter results to obtain meaningful insights using FCM's __Grid Search__ and __Visualize__ features.

-Becoming comfortable with the features and processes we discuss in the following sections will enable you to rapidly extract insights from unstructured data in a fraction of the time that involved, multi-step approaches require.
+Becoming comfortable with the features and processes we discuss in the guide will enable you to rapidly extract insights from unstructured data in a fraction of the time that involved, multi-step approaches require.
 We encourage you to experiment with creative applications to glean insights and develop novel hypotheses from rich unstructured data.

 The guide notebook covers the following: